-In the mid-700s BCE, Latin speaking Indo-Europeans are believed to have migrated southward across the Alps to the warmer climate and rich lands on the Italian peninsula.
-By then an Etruscan civilization dominated the penisula's northwest, and an in the 500s an Estruscan king was ruling Rome, a city populated by Latins who farmed and raised animals, a city divided between aristocrats (people wealthy in land, the major source of wealth production) and commoners.
+In the mid-700s BCE, Latin-speaking Indo-Europeans are believed to have migrated southward across the Alps to the warmer climate and rich lands on the Italian peninsula.
+By then an Etruscan civilization dominated the peninsula's northwest, and an in the 500s an Etruscan king was ruling Rome, a city populated by Latins who farmed and raised animals, a city divided between aristocrats (people wealthy in land, the major source of wealth production) and commoners.
 In 509 BCE a group of Roman nobles drove the Etruscan king, Tarquin, from power.
 Without a king, Rome had become a republic.
 Power passed to a council of aristocrats called the senate.

 In separating themselves from Etruscan rule, Romans lost trade with the Etruscans and with Greek colonies in southern Italy.
 What little there had been in imports ended.
 Rome's merchants and craftsmen suffered, and Rome experienced economic depression and grain shortages.